ejin700/pkpd/README.md

 4. Visualisation of the solution of a model.
 The user can compare two different solutions.

 ### **Example of using the library**
+*For an example how to use the library see TestRun.py or the code below:

 `>>> from pkmodel_EmFaGeHoJe.solution import Solution`